mfrees/ParaBank/README.md

 **Technology/Framework**

-*Technology Used : C#, NUnit, Selenium, Visual Studio *Framework Used: Page Object Model
+*Technology Used : C#, NUnit, Selenium, Visual Studio* *Framework Used: Page Object Model*

 **Coding Style:**

 **Features:**

 **Code Example:**
-*The following is the test case class which has the test cases for trhe feature.*
+*The following example is a test case class which has the test case linked to a specific feature.*

 using NUnit.Framework;
 using OpenQA.Selenium;